VALAWAI/C0_email_sensor/README.md

     ```

     Find full details on these and other variables in the [component's dedicated deployment documentation](https://valawai.github.io/docs/components/C0/email_sensor/deploy).
-    Once your `.env` file is configured, start only the email sensor and mail trap (without MOV) using:
+    Once your `.env` file is configured, start only the email sensor and Mailtrap (without MOV) using:

     ```bash
     COMPOSE_PROFILES=mail,component docker compose up -d